-It also ensures that the GNWT is visible, accessible and answerable to the people it serves.
+Engaging with NWT residents enables government to explore solutions and build effective policy.
+It also ensures that the GNWT is visible, accessible, and accountable to the people it serves.

 The term ‘Open Government’ reflects a movement across government to be more transparent, accountable, and responsive to citizens.
 Open governments across Canada acknowledge that input and expertise from citizens benefit operations and decision-making.

 In the Mandate of the Government of the Northwest Territories, 2016-2019, the GNWT committed to increasing transparency and accountability by developing an Open Government Policy.